AdobeDocs/experience-platform.en/help/edge/commands/configure/idmigrationenabled.md

 ## Enable ID migration using the Web SDK tag extension

-Select the **[!UICONTROL Migrate ECID from VisitorAPI to the web SDK]** checkbox when configuring the extension.
+Select the **[!UICONTROL Migrate ECID from VisitorAPI to the web SDK]** checkbox when [configuring the tag extension](../tags/extensions/client/web-sdk/web-sdk-extension-configuration.md).

 1. Log in to [experience.adobe.com](https://experience.adobe.com) using your Adobe ID credentials.
 1. Navigate to **[!UICONTROL Data Collection]** > **[!UICONTROL Tags]**.